ICC. P.O. Box 15078, Washington, DC 20003

 ICC at the Turkish Festival

-For the second year, ICC participated in the Turkish Festival in Washington, DC, on Sunday, September 24.
+For the third year, ICC will participate in the Turkish Festival in Washington, DC, on Sunday, September 30.
 This is an event well attended and considered the "Best of DC" in the Best Festival category.
-ICC's booth featured books, DVDs, CDs, and ceramics of the well-known Crimean Tatar ceramicist Rustem Skibin, and information about Crimean Tatars living in Russian-controlled Crimea.
-Our involvement in the popular Festival provided us with an opportunity to meet and talk to many individuals about Crimean Tatar culture and history as well as the difficulties experienced by Crimean Tatars in their homeland.
+ICC's booth will feature books, DVDs, CDs, and the work of the well-known Crimean ceramicist Rustem Skibin as well as information about Crimean Tatars living in Russian-controlled Crimea.
+Our involvement in the popular Festival provides us with an opportunity to meet and talk to many individuals about Crimean Tatars and the political repression they experience in their own homeland.

 "Crimean Tatars and the Russian Occupation"